We have closed our hiring cycle for 2022-2023 and we do not anticipate to have any new positions until 2024

 I strongly encourage prospective and current students to pursue fellowships to fund their graduate degree.
 Fellowships are prestigious awards, helpful forms of support and great opportunities to get grant writing experience, plan your research projects and travel, since most fellowships provide funding for attendance to conferences and workshops.
-Fellowships are especially helpful for hosting international students, since NCSU has an out of state tuition policy.
+Fellowships are especially helpful for hosting international students, since NC State has an out of state tuition policy.

 Fellowships for graduate students

 Southern SARE graduate student grants, NSF GRFP, EPA STAR Fellowship, NSF DDIG, Garden Club of America, NIFA pre doctoral fellowships, Ford Foundation pre doctoral fellowship, Ford Foundation dissertation fellowship, American Phytopatological Society fellowships, Mycological Society of America fellowships, American Society for Microbiology fellowships, Fulbright for international students

 Also see a great list of fellowships compiled by Dr. Hannah Burrack at NCSU for her fellowship and grant writing class ENT 791.

 Individuals interested in postdoctoral work in our lab should either apply to advertised positions in this website or contact Lina Quesada via email with a copy of their CV and a brief statement of research interests.
 We also encourage you to contact lab members and alumni to have a good understanding of our lab environment and expectations.
 I strongly encourage postdoctoral researchers to seek their own funding since it provides grant writing experience as well as your own funding to start your independent research program, which can make you more attractive for the job market.
 Contact us if you would like to discus the possibility of writing a grant proposal to fund postdoctoral work hosted in our lab.

 Fellowships for postdocs